J&J recalls sunscreens after carcinogen found in some sprays - Up News Info

 Article content

-Benzene is classified as a human carcinogen, a substance that could potentially cause cancer depending on the level and extent of exposure.
+Benzene is classified as a substance that could potentially cause cancer depending on the level and extent of exposure.

 “Daily exposure to benzene in these aerosol sunscreen products at the levels detected in our testing would not be expected to cause adverse health consequences,” the company said.